 The tournament also happens during an otherwise quiet time.
 American football season is over and baseball has not yet started.
 With so many games to watch and teams from all over the country playing, sports fans can usually find a team or specific players to get excited about.

 So, when is March Madness?
 The March Madness tournament officially starts on Selection Sunday, when the NCAA Division I Men’s Basketball Committee names the teams they have selected to play in the tournament.
-In 2024, Selection Sunday is March 17.
-Over the following three weeks, college basketball teams will play 67 games.
+In 2025, Selection Sunday is on March 16.
+Over the following three weeks, 68 college basketball teams will play for the tournament.

 Teams are ranked by the committee based on their performance during the rest of the season.
 In the First Four, the highest-ranking teams will play against the lowest-ranking team in their region.
 The second-place team will play against the 16th ranked team, and so on.